Frequently asked questions

 coolOrange threadModeler online

 threadModeler online is a proof of concept of the capability that Autodesk Forge provides.
 Autodesk Forge is a cloud-based platform to provide modern cloud-powered applications.
 With threadModeler online, coolOrange demonstrates how to cover a real use case with a Forge application. threadModeler online can be used for free.
 But to keep it that way, the functionality must be kept simple.
-So threadModeler online does not support tapered threads or threads on freeforms.
-The nominal diameter is calculated for outer threads.
-For inner threads you might need to modify the diameter.
 By default, we ship the template “ISO Template.ipt”.
 But you can also add a template of your own.

 Even though there are some limitations to threadModeler online, we are confident that you will like threadModeler online.
 If you have recommendations to improve the coolOrange's threadModeler online, send a mail to email@example.com or CRT@coolorange.com.